pixelfederation/vitess-php-pdo/README.md

 ## Known issues

-On OS X there is a problem with the current GRPC version (0.12) and PHP GRPC extension (0.7).
-The GRPC communication is [slow for an unknown reason](https://github.com/grpc/grpc/issues/4806).
-GRPC 0.11 and PHP GRPC 0.61 worked fine.
+On OS X there is "sometimes" a problem with the current GRPC version (0.12) and PHP GRPC extension (0.7) (both of the versions are mandatory for the PDO driver and Vitess), meaning that the GRPC requests to Vitess are a little bit slower [for an unknown reason](https://github.com/grpc/grpc/issues/4806).
 Linux is unaffected.

 Also, there is no PHP 7 GRPC extension yet.